LAST UPDATED: 19 November 2019

 4.3.
 Licence to us.
 You grant Improbable a perpetual, irrevocable, royalty-free, worldwide licence to: (i) access, collect, store, process, transmit, copy and use any data and information collected by Improbable or provided by you in connection with your use of the Software and Services in order to provide, develop, optimise and improve the Software and Services and any other products or services offered by Improbable; and (ii) to use the Developer brands and the brands of any games developed by the Developer using the Software and Services for the purpose of promoting the Developer Original Content, the Software and Services, and Improbable.

 4.4.
 Exclusivity of Developer Original Content.
-If you would like to commercially use and/or otherwise exploit the Developer Original Content, you may only do so: (a) with our prior written consent; and (b) using the Software and Services.
+If you would like to commercially use and/or otherwise exploit the Developer Original Content, you may only do so: (i) with our prior written consent; and (ii) using the Software and Services.

 The Agreement will run from the date Improbable grants you access to the Software and Services under this Agreement and will continue until terminated in accordance with the terms of this Agreement.